Craig Hughes – Personal Tax Specialist

 Landlords need to consider the sum of tax they need to account for and pay after completion of sale.
-In the cases which have been impacted by the changes to PPR and letting relief as the restrictions become active this will directly cause the amount of tax owed to increase.
-A responsible CGT tax reserve should be put aside to cover the tax due.
+A responsible CGT reserve should be put aside to cover the tax due.
+Under new legislation, HMRC now require residential disposals, for which a taxable gain arises, to be reported, and the CGT paid, within just 30 days of completion of sale.
 An individual will not want to miss any tax deadlines as the penalty charges can quickly add up.

 Have you considered joint ownership prior to selling?

-If you are married, or in a civil partnership, a method to think about is putting your properties into a joint ownership agreement.
+If you are married, or in a civil partnership, a viable tax planning method to consider is putting your properties into a joint ownership agreement.
 An exchange of a gift of property to your partner will have no tax attached to it.
-Another benefit is that joint ownership you will effectively double up on your annual exemption, currently £12,000, which can be deducted against your sale proceeds.
-It is critical to remember that the exchange of a gift must me genuine so that your spouse will be permitted to half of the sales proceeds.
+Another benefit is that with joint ownership you will effectively double up on your annual exemption, currently £12,300, which can be deducted against your sale proceeds prior to calculating the CGT due on disposal.
+It is critical to remember that the exchange of a gift must be genuine, so that your spouse will be permitted to half of the sales proceeds.